ITNovice24/wage-calculator/project1/README.md

  ---

  ## **Error Catching**
- 1. Any value less than 0 will cause the program to terminate :no_entry_sign:.
+ 1. Any value less than 0 will cause the program to terminate :no_entry_sign: